RedHatter/NickelHardcover/README.md

 2. Copy the KoboRoot.tgz file to the `.kobo` directory on your Kobo
 3. Eject/disconnect your Kobo, and it should automatically reboot

+### Upgrading
+To upgrade NickelHardcover use the same steps as above, no need to uninstall first.
+However this will wipe the config file so either make a backup first or re-configure the mod after.

 ## Configuration
 In order to function NickelHardcover needs to be configured with an authorization token from your Hardcover.app account.